What Is Mean Time between Failure (MTBF)?

 - Optimizing Maintenance Schedules: Again, MTBF provides a baseline for maximizing PM schedules.
 This allows leadership to schedule maintenance activities before failures occur so that technicians perform condition-based maintenance only when necessary.

-- Improving MRO Inventory: Tracking MTBF allows managers to fine-tune maintenance, repair, and operations (MRO) inventory purchasing to ensure the optimal number of parts are always available.
-Accurate parts’ forecasting results in lower repair costs, more liquid capital, and quicker repair times.
+- Improving MRO Inventory: Tracking MTBF allows managers to fine-tune maintenance, repair, and operations (MRO) inventory purchasing to ensure the optimal number of parts is always available.
+Accurate parts forecasting results in lower repair costs, more liquid capital, and quicker repair times.

 - Replacing Assets: It’s always tricky to decide whether to repair or replace a critical piece of equipment.
 MTBF helps inform the decision-making process by allowing managers to calculate expected repair costs over time.
 They can then weigh the data against the cost of purchasing new machinery to determine a cost-effective repurchasing date.